CrabNickolson/shadow_mario_plugin/README.md

 ### Steps
 1. Make sure Shadow Gambit is not running.
+2. Open Shadow Gambits game folder by right clicking on the game in Steam and selecting "Manage > Browse Local Files".
-2. Unzip the BepInEx folder into the Shadow Gambit game folder.
+3. Unzip the BepInEx folder into the Shadow Gambit game folder.
 It should look like this:
 	<br><img src="docs/game_folder_structure.png" width="450">
-3. Unzip the 2 plugin folders into `[game folder]\BepInEx\plugins`.
+4. Unzip the 2 plugin folders into `[game folder]\BepInEx\plugins`.
-4. Copy the Super Mario 64 ROM file into `[game folder]\BepInEx\plugins` and rename it to "baserom.us.z64".
+5. Copy the Super Mario 64 ROM file into `[game folder]\BepInEx\plugins` and rename it to "baserom.us.z64".
 The plugins folder should look like this:
 	<br><img src="docs/plugin_folder_structure.png" width="450">
-5. Start the game as you normally would and wait for a couple of minutes.
+6. Start the game as you normally would and wait for a couple of minutes.
 	- Only the first time starting the game after installing the plugin takes a while.
 Subsequent game starts should be quicker.

 ## Usage